Keylem/Monster-Tulpar-T7-V13.1-OC-Hackintosh/README.md

 NOTE
 --
 - Dualbooting with windows certainly guarantees you a blue screen!
-That is because OpenCore trys to inject every patch for every OS possible on startup.
+That is because OpenCore tries to inject every patch for every OS possible on startup.